zlbaker/ImageJ-Worm-Volume-Measurement/README.md

 This macro was produced as a Kenyon College COMP401 undergraduate project in the Spring of 2024.

+The following explanation assumes a basic understanding of ImageJ.
+While there are countless sources out there to help you learn about this, I found the following link from the Harvard Neurobiology Imaging website to be useful: https://nif.hms.harvard.edu/sites/nif.hms.harvard.edu/files/education-files/Fiji%20for%20Beginners.pdf

 Any questions can be directed to zachlenbaker@gmail.com

 ## Macro Warnings